GoInterject/GoInterject.github.io/wPortal/Data-Portals.md

 ## Overview

 A Data Portal uses a Data Connection to connect to either a stored procedure within a database or to a website API controller in a customer website API.
 In this section, you will quickly set up a Data Portal for a database to pull data into our spreadsheet.
-Setting up an Data Portal to connect to a website API is not covered in this documentation yet as the sections are currently under construction.
+Setting up a Data Portal to connect to a website API is not covered in this documentation yet as the sections are currently under construction.
 Please contact us directly for assistance with Website APIs.

 ### Setting up a Data Portal